 LEGACY EXCEL

 In these pages and throughout this website, you will see reference to Legacy Excel and Dynamic Arrays.
 Legacy Excel is reference to Excel as we know it.
 Dynamic Arrays refer to the “new” Excel where Dynamic Arrays are the “new and improved” way to work with Excel.
-We haven’t found easy to understand wording to describe Dynamic Arrays as it gets technical very fast in a “your eyes will glaze over” kind of way.
-Reviewing the file below will help as a starter and then get into the other files.
+We haven’t found easy-to-understand wording to describe Dynamic Arrays as it gets technical very fast in a “your eyes will glaze over” kind of way.
+Reviewing the file below will help as a starter and then get into the other Dynamic Array files that go into detail.
 You’ll see real quick the amazing new way to work with Excel.

 Don’t worry about understanding Dynamic Arrays immediately.
-In working with them for just a short awhile you’ll all of a sudden “get it” and will be off and running.
+In working with them for just a short while you’ll all of a sudden “get it” and will be off and running.

 Another attempt at describing Dynamic Arrays: